Request for Habitat Protection Proposals: Florida Burrowing Owl

 Incidental take permits for burrowing owls often involve scoping and excavating burrowing owl burrows.
 For example, impacts to burrows in the act of building a house would be considered an instance of incidental take.
 The costs associated with incidental take permits, or mitigation contributions, typically range from $600–$1,900 but can vary on a case-by-case basis depending on the impact to their habitat.

 Using mitigation contributions collected from this permitting process, our Foundation has partnered with FWC to fund habitat protection projects to ensure the preservation of this charismatic bird.
-Proposals will be accepted between March 1–May 15, 2022.
+Proposals will be accepted between March 1–July 15, 2022.
 Proposals and attachments should be emailed to [email protected] with the subject line: Burrowing Owl Proposal.
 Proposal instructions, required forms, and a complete list of requirements and evaluation criteria for the funding opportunity are available here.
 Learn more about our Foundation’s commitment to conserving Florida’s wildlife and how you can help here.